Can I share with you how praying to God in anger was one of the best moments of my life?

 All of my beautiful and eloquent prayers were shallow and dishonest.
 The only person I had fooled with my pious prayers was myself.

 I felt foolish.
 How could I have missed this simple truth?

 I asked God to forgive me for my anger toward Him.
-I thanked him for his forgiveness, and I began to praise him for his provision and protection.
+I thanked him for his forgiveness and began praising him for his provision and protection.

-What does honesty with God look like, and what benefit do we gain by doing so?
+What does honesty with God look like, and what benefit do we gain?